kubeflow/kubeflow/user_guide.md

 print(sess.run(accuracy, feed_dict={x: mnist.test.images, y_: mnist.test.labels}))
 ```

-Paste the example into a new Python 3 Jupyter notebook and execute the code, this should result in a 0.9014 accuracy result against the test data.
+Paste the example into a new Python 3 Jupyter notebook and execute the code.
+This should result in a 0.9014 accuracy result against the test data.

 Please note that when running on most cloud providers, the public IP address will be exposed to the internet and is an
 unsecured endpoint by default.
 For a production deployment with SSL and authentication, refer to the [documentation](components/jupyterhub).